-once in gnomAD, but is extremely rare (minor allele frequency [MAF] = 0.000004).
+They are all novel, except p.D802G, which has been reported once in gnomAD, but is extremely rare (MAF = 0.000004).

 In addition, three variants located in the tyrosine kinase domain and not reported to be associated with disease were identified in gnomAD and included as controls.
-Two of the variants have been reported in homozygotes, they all had a low MAF (0.000024-0.006) and whilst we suspect them to be benign variants, in silico analysis predicts them to be pathogenic (Table 1, Supplementary Figures 4, 5A).
+Two of the variants have been reported in homozygotes, they all had a low MAF (0.000024 - 0.006) and whilst we suspect them to be benign variants, in silico analysis predicts them to be pathogenic (Table 1, Supplementary Figures 4 and 5A).

-We generated mammalian expression vectors for the wild-type (WT) form of EPHB4 and for each of the 13 variants listed in Table 1 by site-directed mutagenesis.
-The constructs were transfected into LECs and the effects of the variants on EPHB4 protein expression levels were analyzed by western blot.
-Most of the variants tested resulted in expression levels comparable with the WT protein (Fig. 3a).
-However, the three variants, p.T110P, p.
-N410K, and p.D802G, showed reduced expression of protein, and what seems to be a shorter protein (compared with the predicted 108-kDa full-size protein).
-Variants p.Q711X and p.S254Tfs10 could not be detected with the C-terminal specific antibody, indicating a loss of full-size protein expression.
-The in silico prediction from MutationTaster suggests the two variants lead to nonsense-mediated decay (NMD) due to the introduction of premature stop codons.
+We generated mammalian expression vectors for the wildtype (WT) form of EPHB4 and for each of the 13 variants listed in Table 1 by site-directed mutagenesis.
+The constructs were transfected into LECs and the effects of the variants on EPHB4 protein expression levels were analysed by western blot.
+Most of the variants tested resulted in expression levels comparable to the WT protein (Figure 3A).
+However, the three variants, p.T110P, p.N410K and p.D802G, showed reduced expression of protein, and what seems to be a shorter protein (compared with the predicted 108kDa full size protein).
+Variants p.Q711X and p.S254Tfs\10 could not be detected with the C-terminal specific antibody, indicating a loss of full-size protein expression.
+The in silico prediction from Mutation Taster suggests the two variants lead to nonsense-mediated decay (NMD) due to the introduction of premature stop codons.

-To investigate the possible impact of the variants on EPHB4 function, the tyrosine kinase activity of the receptor was analyzed by immunoprecipitation and western blot after EphrinB2 stimulation.
+To investigate the possible impact of the variants on EPHB4 function, the tyrosine kinase activity of the receptor was analysed by immunoprecipitation and western blot after EphrinB2 stimulation.
 We also included the three control variants in this analysis.
-Stimulation with preclustered EphrinB2 (EphrinB2-Fc) for 30 minutes increased the tyrosine phosphorylation level of the receptor after its binding in the WT form while tyrosine phosphorylation was reduced or not detected for most variants (Fig. 3b).
-The three control variants displayed tyrosine phosphorylation activity after EphrinB2 treatment; so did one VUS (p.K885R).
+Stimulation with pre-clustered EphrinB2 (EphrinB2-Fc) for 30 minutes increased the tyrosine phosphorylation level of the receptor after its binding in the WT form while tyrosine phosphorylation was reduced or not detected for most variants (Figure 3B).
+The three control variants displayed tyrosine phosphorylation activity after EphrinB2 treatment, so did one VUS, p.K885R.

 Immunofluorescence studies were performed to investigate the subcellular localization of the generated variants.
 Exogenous EPHB4 expression was detected with an anti-DDK antibody, while VE-cadherin expression was used as a marker of cell-cell membrane contact.
 Five of the variants investigated were detected in the cell membrane, confirmed by the localization in proximity to VE-cadherin, showing a similar expression localization pattern to the WT protein.
-On the other hand, the three variants, p.
-T110P, p.N410K, and p.D802G, showed absent or much reduced membrane localization and a distinct intracellular expression pattern.
-In some cells, increased reticular staining and/or intracellular aggregates that could be accumulations of misfolded proteins were detected when transfecting these three variants (Fig. 3c).
-A summary of our interpretation on the effect of the EPHB4 variants regarding the expression levels, kinase activity, and subcellular localization obtained from the functional assays is shown in Supplementary Table 3.
+On the other hand, the three variants, p.T110P, p.N410K and p.D802G, showed absent or much reduced membrane localization and a distinct intracellular expression pattern.
+In some cells, increased reticular staining and/or intracellular aggregates that could be accumulations of misfolded proteins were detected when transfecting these three variants (Figure 3C).
+A summary of our interpretation on the effect of the EPHB4 variants regarding the expression levels, kinase activity and subcellular localization obtained from the functional assays is shown in Supplementary Table 3.